 ACOM 2251 - Introduction to Fund Development

 COMM 1841 - Introduction to Public Relations

 INTS 3331 - International Community Development

 MGMT 2275 - Creativity in the Workplace

 MGMT 4403 - Environmental Management & Sustainable Development

 MGMT 4407 - Governance and Ethical Issues in Organizations

-- PLSC 1101 Introduction to Government & Politics
+PLSC 1101 - Introduction to Government & Politics

-- PLSC 1123 Canadian Political Issues
+PLSC 1123 - Canadian Political Issues

-- PLSC 2298 Politics and the Media
+PLSC 2298 - Politics and the Media

-- SINV 2247 Introduction to Volunteer Management
+SINV 2247 - Introduction to Volunteer Management

-- SINV 3730 Special Topics in Social Innovation
+SINV 3730 - Special Topics in Social Innovation

 SLWK 2221 - Community Development

-MINOR IN SOCIAL STUDIES
+MINOR IN SOCIOLOGY

-Social Studies is a broad discipline including Geography, Political Science, Economics, History, Indigenous Studies and others.
-Through a selection of courses in these varied disciplines, students develop a strong sense of their role as citizens in a democratic society.
+Sociology encourages students to engage their "sociological imaginations" through a critical examination of society.
+It is a wide-ranging discipline, from the macro study of large social systems and institutions to the micro scrutiny of social interaction.
+Through a sociological lens, students explore the ways in which societies are created, maintained, and transformed with a focus on issues of power, social inequality, and social resistance.

 Required courses: